Skip to content

 DocuSign and Adobe Sign are both US-incorporated companies.
 Signed contracts and identity data processed through their platforms fall within CLOUD Act reach, regardless of where data is physically stored.
 Both offer EU data residency options as add-ons on enterprise plans, but data residency does not remove CLOUD Act exposure since it is the corporate structure, not the storage location, that matters for CLOUD Act purposes.
 EU buyers with strict sovereignty or sector-specific compliance requirements are better served by EU-incorporated alternatives.

-Yousign is a French company with strong EU market presence and receives a 4/5 on EU Vetted's editorial compliance score.
+Yousign is a French company with strong EU market presence.
 Its ownership signal is eu_hq_us_funded, meaning it has received US investment, which can introduce potential CLOUD Act exposure at the parent-group level depending on corporate structure.
-For buyers whose requirement is strict EU sovereignty without any US investment linkage, Universign (France, 5/5) or Signaturit/Namirial (Spain, 5/5) are higher-scoring alternatives.
-For buyers whose primary concern is eIDAS compliance and GDPR-compliant processing rather than sovereign ownership, Yousign is a solid and widely used option.
+Universign (France) and Signaturit/Namirial (Spain) share the same limitation and then some: both are now US private-equity owned and hosted on Amazon Web Services at rest, so they carry material CLOUD Act exposure and are not the sovereignty picks either.
+For buyers whose requirement is strict sovereignty without US ownership or US cloud dependency, Skribble (Switzerland), with its non-US corporate structure and no US sub-processor in the data path, is the stronger choice.
+For buyers whose primary concern is eIDAS compliance and GDPR-compliant processing rather than sovereign ownership, Yousign remains a solid and widely used option.